-Any members of staff who are involved in the recruitment and selection process are appropriately trained in safer recruitment, covering the topics contained in Part 3 of KCSIE 2021 at a minimum.
-In accordance with The School Staffing (England) Regulations 2009 we will ensure that at least one of the persons who conducts an interview has completed safer recruitment training recommended by the Islington Safeguarding Children Partnership and should be repeated every three years.
+Any members of staff who are involved in the recruitment and selection process are appropriately trained in safer recruitment, covering the topics contained in Part 3 of KCSIE 2022 at a minimum.
+In accordance with The School Staffing (England) Regulations 2009 and the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007 we will ensure that at least one of the persons who conducts an interview has completed safer recruitment training recommended by the Islington Safeguarding Children Partnership and should be repeated every three years.

-The school will ensure that the safer recruitment process covers paragraphs 192 - 316of KCSIE 2021 in relation to advertisement, application form, shortlisting, employment history and references, selection, ID, DBS checks etc.
+The school will ensure that the safer recruitment process covers Part 3 KCSIE 2022 in relation to advertisement, application form, shortlisting, employment history and references, selection, ID, DBS checks etc.

-- The Governing Body will ensure that the Senior Leadership Team and at least one member of the Governing Body complete accredited Safer Recruitment Training in line with statutory requirements. - St Joseph's Catholic Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
-The SCR is a list of all staff (including supply staff), volunteers and governors and meets statutory requirements. - We expect all staff and volunteers to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
+- The Governing Body will ensure that the Senior Leadership Team and at least one member of the Governing Body complete accredited Safer Recruitment Training in line with statutory requirements. - St Joseph's is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
+The SCR is a list of all staff (including supply staff), volunteers and governors and meets statutory requirements. - We expect all staff and volunteers to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - As part of the shortlisting process statutory guidance states the school should consider carrying out an online search as part of due diligence to help identify any incidents or issues that have happened that may be publicly available online and to explore this with the applicant at interview.

-22. Allegations Against Members of Staff and Volunteers
+Allegations Against Members of Staff and Volunteers

-St Joseph's Catholic Primary School recognises that it is possible for staff, supply staff and volunteers to pose a risk of harm to children by behaving in a way that might cause them harm.
-We will take seriously any allegation received and follow the guidance in Part 4, Section 1 of KCSIE 2021.
+St Joseph's recognises that it is possible for staff, supply staff and volunteers to pose a risk of harm to children by behaving in a way that might cause them harm.
+We will take seriously any allegation received and follow the guidance in Part 4, KCSIE 2022.

-(a) Referrals to the Local Authority Designated Officer (LADO)
+Referrals to the Local Authority Designated Officer (LADO)